About Whipped Cream, Pressurized

 What is the lysine-arginine ratio of Whipped Cream, Pressurized?

-The lysine-arginine ratio of Whipped Cream, Pressurized is 2.17.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Whipped Cream, Pressurized is 2.17, calculated from 253.33mg lysine and 116.67mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost